 Eskifjörður is a charming seaside village with a magnificent view of the mighty mountain Hólmatindur.
 Determined hikers can walk to the top of Hólmatindur and write their name in the guestbook.
 Visit the famous Iceland crystal mine - which operated between the 17th to 20th century where some of the largest spar crystals have been excavated from the mines.
 Randulff’s fisherman-lodge is a beautifully preserved shore-building where you can try traditional Iclandic food like shark meat and dried fish - both produced in Eskifjordur.
 You can also rent a boat for fishing cod and haddock.
 Eskifjordur has all necessary amenities such as grocery and specialty stores, a pharmacy, guesthouses, camping area and a beautiful geothermal heated outdoor swimming pool.

-Seydisfjordur is considered one of Iceland’s most picturesque towns, because of its stunning natural scenery and its historic wooden buildings.
-Though there is also a vibrant art scene, with a festival held in mid-July and the Skaftafell’s Visual Art Centre hosting events on local and international levels.
-Despite being small, Seydisfjordur is known for its thriving art scene.
-There’s also the Technical Museum of East Iceland that hosts all kinds of technical innovations.
-The surroundings of Seydisfjordur also offer excellent hiking routes, a small ski area, golf, and a swimming pool.
+Seyðisfjörður is considered one of Iceland’s most picturesque towns, because of its stunning natural scenery and its historic wooden buildings.
+Despite being small, with less than 700 inhabitants, Seydisfjordur is known for its thriving art scene and colorful society.
+The vibrant art scene is highlighted with ambitious festivals, Skaftafell’s Visual Art Centre hosting events on local and international levels and the Technical Museum of East Iceland that hosts all kinds of technical innovations and is makes for an interesting visit when in Seyðisfjörður.
+The surroundings of Seyðisfjörður offer excellent hiking routes, a good ski area, small golf course and a charismatic swimming pool.
 Norræna ferry runs between continental Europe and Iceland every week all year round.

 Neskaupsstaður is known for the music scene where the blues, rock and jazz club Brján serves as a central hub and the town is home to Iceland’s only hard-rock and metal music festival, Eistnaflug - one of the most interesting tourist attractions in Iceland.
 Hiking trails around Neskaupsstaður are renowned for their natural beauty and diverse wildlife.
 Neskaupsstaður thrives as a fishing town but it also caters to tourists with good restaurants and bars, as well as excellent opportunities for outdoor adventures and tours such as horseback riding, kayaking and boat rides.
 You can also visit The Museum House, a renovated building situated by the sea and home to three collections: those of the Museum of Natural History, Tryggvi Ólafsson’s Art Collection and Jósafat Hinriksson’s Seafaring and Smithy Museum.